eZmaxinc/eZmax-SDK-go/docs/EzsignfolderGetObjectV1ResponseMPayload.md

 ### NewEzsignfolderGetObjectV1ResponseMPayload

-`func NewEzsignfolderGetObjectV1ResponseMPayload(pkiEzsignfolderID int32, sEzsignfolderDescription string, ) *EzsignfolderGetObjectV1ResponseMPayload`
+`func NewEzsignfolderGetObjectV1ResponseMPayload(pkiEzsignfolderID int32, eEzsignfolderCompletion FieldEEzsignfolderCompletion, sEzsignfolderDescription string, ) *EzsignfolderGetObjectV1ResponseMPayload`

 NewEzsignfolderGetObjectV1ResponseMPayload instantiates a new EzsignfolderGetObjectV1ResponseMPayload object
 This constructor will assign default values to properties that have it defined,